 How Long Should You Keep A Sew In Weave

 "How long should you keep a sew in weave?", "How long can you keep a sew in weave”, "When is the best time to take your hair out?".
-I guess every lady who is wearing hair bundles has these questions in mind.
+I guess every lady who is wearing human hair extensions has these questions in mind.
 Me too!
 And I always do.
-In the most of the time, we want to keep our hair in as long as possible since we paid a lot from hair vendors and get them installed in the salon.
+In the most of the time, we want to keep our hair in as long as possible since we paid a lot from hair extensions vendors and get them installed in the salon.
 However, in my experience, the recommended time to keep a good hair extensions is no longer than 3 months.
-I dont care how much you paid for it.
-I dont care who did it and I dont care what a busy and hectic life you are living right now.
+I don’t care how much you paid for it.
+I don’t care who did it and I don’t care what a busy and hectic life you are living right now.
 I just care that you should keep your natural hair and scalp in a healthy state.
 That's the most important thing.
 I am going to explain all in details and share my knowledge with you.

 a.
 Shed hair matters